Sarah Jane Cooper-Knock

 Sarah-Jane completed her DPhil in International Development at the University of Oxford.
 She also holds an MPhil in International Development from the University of Oxford, and a BA (hons) in History and Politics from Nottingham University.
 She has been awarded an ESRC studentship (2007-2011), and a Senior Hulme Scholarship (2013-2014).

-Sarah-Jane has recently started in Edinburgh, coming to us from the London School of Economics, where she taught graduate students on the topics of international development and humanitarianism, winning two university teaching awards.
+Sarah-Jane has recently started in Edinburgh, coming to us from the London School of Economics.
 Before this, she taught African politics and international development to undergraduates and graduates at the University of Oxford.

 Sarah-Jane teaches on the UG course, 'International Development, Aid, and Humanitarianism' as well as the PG course, 'Interpreting Development: Institutions and Practices'.

-Cooper-Knock, S.J.
-Camps. in Allen, T., Macdonald, A., and Radice, H. (eds).
+Cooper-Knock, S.J. and Long, K. Camps. in Allen, T., Macdonald, A., and Radice, H. (eds).
 A Dictionary of Humanitarianism.
 Routledge.
 Forthcoming.

 Cooper-Knock, S.J.
 'I am not a police person': Politics, political legitimacy, and the everyday state in Durban. in Pihouse, R. and Minkley, G. Out of Order: Popular Struggles in Post-apartheid South Africa.
 Fort Hare Press: East London.
 In Press.